onitecsoft/smarti.to.js/README.md

 (Converting JSON Date to JavaScript Date ignores timezone, so it will be the same value as defined in JSON)

 User should create separate smarti.to.{culture-name}.js file for every culture and configure it.
-Example files: <a href="https://raw.githubusercontent.com/onitecsoft/smarti.to.js/master/src/smarti.to.et-EE.js" target="_blank">smarti.to.et-EE.js</a>, <a href="https://raw.githubusercontent.com/onitecsoft/smarti.to.js/master/src/smarti.to.en-US.js" target="_blank">smarti.to.en-US.js</a>
+Example files: [smarti.to.et-EE.js](https://raw.githubusercontent.com/onitecsoft/smarti.to.js/master/src/smarti.to.et-EE.js){:target="_blank"}, <a href="https://raw.githubusercontent.com/onitecsoft/smarti.to.js/master/src/smarti.to.en-US.js" target="_blank">smarti.to.en-US.js</a>

 Using:
 include <a href="https://raw.githubusercontent.com/onitecsoft/smarti.to.js/master/src/smarti.to.js" target="_blank">smarti.to.js</a>